How We Learn

 - Supervision with one way mirror

-Thursday Didactics: Introduction to Biopsychosocial Formulation, How to Interview, Motivational Interviewing, CBT for Psychosis, Behavioral Activation, DBT for Inpatient
+Thursday Didactics: Introduction to Biopsychosocial Formulation, How to Interview, Supportive Psychotherapy, Motivational Interviewing, CBT for Psychosis, Behavioral Activation, DBT for Inpatient

 Psychodynamic Psychotherapy: Individual Psychotherapy Clinic (IPC)

-- 1-2 hours of individual supervision (may have multiple supervisors) with videotape feedback
+- 1-2 hours/week of individual supervision (may have multiple supervisors) with feedback based on video review

-- 1 hour of group supervision with co-residents and 2 faculty facilitators
+- 1 hour/week of group supervision with co-residents and 2 faculty facilitators

 Cognitive Behavioral Therapy: Psychosocial Treatment Clinic